srinivas1698/srinivas1698/README.md

 -->

 # 💫 About Me:
-I am Master's student in CS at SJSU with a rich background in web development an datascience.
+I am a Master's student in CS at SJSU with a rich background in web development an datascience.
 I am proficient in Java, Python, and Javascript.
 I'm also adept in Machine Learning skills like Tensorflow, Keras, and Scikit-learn.
 I ahve over 3 years of professional software development experience.
 I previously worked at Tata Consultancy Services Ltd. I'm passionate about coding and a quick learner.

 ## 🌐 Socials: